Frances Clarke Sayers: "Of Memory and Muchness"

 In her speech "Of Memory and Muchness", which she gave in November 1956 at a meeting of the California Library Association, Sayers begins by questioning what is meant in the passage of Alice in Wonderland where the Dormouse talks of Alice learning to draw and in turn, drawing many things including "memory, and muchness."
 From this Sayers discusses children's books that have survived and thrived throughout the ages, asking everyone to remember their favorite book.
 Sayers also talks of the effect of "muchness" in society and the commercialization of literature, warning her fellow librarians of the likes of Walt Disney, saying, "Walt Disney is another big book promoter, and is quite without conscience as to how he waters down, distorts, and vulgarizes such books of high originality…Muchness acclaims Mr. Disney."

 Awards

 Throughout her long career, Frances Clarke Sayers was recognized for her many contributions and achievements in librarianship and children's literature.
-In 1965 she was given the Joseph W. Lippincott Award for her distinguished service in librarianship.
+In 1965 she was honored by the American Library Association with the Joseph W. Lippincott Award for her distinguished service in librarianship.

 In 1966 she received the Clarence Day Award for "Summoned by Books", her collection of speeches and writings.
 Sayers was also awarded the Southern California Children's Literature Award in 1969 and the Catholic Library Association Regina Medal in 1973.